Transferring Wealth with Life Insurance

 There are various investment options in single premium life policies.
-The most common policy, traditional whole life, has a guaranteed interest rate and is the least aggressive, which makes it very dependable.
+The most common policy, traditional whole life, has a guaranteed interest rate which makes it very dependable.
 Other policies such as universal life have different interest rate structures and can use an equity-index or variable engine to increase the policy value.

 Choices for the Elderly

-Certainly, the advantage of life insurance over an annuity, a savings bond, a certificate of deposit or other investment is the favorable tax treatment of a life policy.
+One advantage of life insurance over an annuity, a savings bond, a certificate of deposit or other investment is the favorable tax treatment of a life policy.
 The entire death benefit is passed income tax-free to the beneficiary.
 However, the death benefit can count toward the gross value of an estate for estate tax purposes.
 To avoid estate taxes, some policies are owned by the beneficiaries or an irrevocable life insurance trust.
-It is crucial to work with a knowledgeable agent and attorney if estate taxes are a concern.
+It is crucial to work with a knowledgeable agent, financial planner, and attorney if estate taxes are a concern.